ramity-sh/wowraidnotes/Classic Cataclysm/Tier 1/RaidNotes.md

 - Avoid Flames cast on random target.
 - Stay 8 yards apart

+- Hero at Start
+- Pot at trinket proc.

 ## Ascendant Council
 - Yes Lava Burst
 - No Chain Lightning Glyph
 - Save FE for the final phase

+- Hero at
+- Pot at

 ### Phase 1
 - Stack up, spread for Water bomb then restack (if hit by it run to melee)